neuralpain/oneclickwinrar/README.md

 > * `unlicenserar.cmd` is for removing licenses only.
 It cannot be customized.

 > [!TIP]
-> You can use as many underscores as you want to separate the data, if it will help you read it better.
+> You can use as many underscores as you want to separate the data within the file name, if it helps you read it better.
 The example below is valid.
 > ```
 > My Name____My License__oneclickrar________x64_700.cmd
 > ```

 ## overwriting licenses

-Information pertaining to overwriting licenses is in it's own section because it's a bit different (not that much different) and there are some people out there in the world who may, for one reason or another, happen to miss it.
+Information pertaining to overwriting licenses is in its own section because it's a bit different (not that much different) and there are some people out there in the world who may, for one reason or another, happen to miss it.

 Overwriting is only supported by `oneclickrar.cmd` and `licenserar.cmd`.